-- Ripe bananas – Make sure they’re extra spotty or brown.
+- Overripe bananas – Make sure they’re extra spotty or brown.
 When bananas ripen, they get more sweet and make for a more delicious and moist muffin.

-- Organic granulated sugar – organic sugar is always vegan and hasn’t been processed with bone char.
+- Organic granulated sugar – Organic sugar is always vegan and hasn’t been processed with bone char.
+You can substitute it with maple syrup, brown sugar or coconut sugar.

 - Vegan butter – I love the taste of using a dairy free butter in this recipe.
 I melt it slightly to make sure it doesn’t get too hot.
-You can also use a neutral tasting oil instead.
+You can also use a neutral tasting oil, like canola oil instead.

 - Salt – Just a little pinch of salt helps bring out all of the flavors even more.

-- Dairy free chocolate chips – a lot of brands are accidentally vegan.
+- Vegan chocolate chips – Read the ingredients, you’d be surprised that a lot of semi-sweet chocolate chips are accidentally vegan.

-- Don’t over mix the batter once it’s all mixed together.
+Don’t over mix the muffin batter once it’s all mixed together.
 It will become too dense.
 Mix just enough that everything is blended together.

-- Bake these muffins on the middle rack, to ensure the muffins are evenly cooked throughout.
+Bake these muffins on the center rack, to ensure the muffins are evenly cooked throughout.

-Counter top – Put the muffins in an air tight container and they will last on the counter or in a pantry for about 5 days.
+Counter top – Put any leftover muffins in an airtight container and they will last on the counter or in a pantry for about 5 days.

 Fridge – These will last over a week in a sealed container in the fridge.

-Freezer – You can freeze these muffins by putting them in a freezer safe bag.
+Freezer – These are great to make a double batch, then you can freeze these vegan muffins by putting them in a freezer bag.
 They will last about 3 months or more.
 Thaw them out completely before eating.

 Absolutely.
 Just use a neutral tasting oil like vegetable oil.
 Refined and melted coconut oil would also taste good.
 Refined coconut oil won’t leave a coconut flavor.

-I haven’t recipe tested these with gluten free flour, but I imagine you should be able to easily make these gluten free by using a gluten free all purpose flour.
+I haven’t recipe tested these with gluten free flour, but I imagine you should be able to easily make these gluten free by using an all purpose gluten-free flour.
 Let me know how they turn out in the comments below if you try them this way.

 Vegan banana chocolate chip muffins